HelmyBlub/chatSim/tasks.md

 Tasks:
+- bug: starving by inventory full of wood
-- change: remove job.state and only use citizen.state
+- code change: remove job.state and only use citizen.state

 - more images+animations
-    - paint item in wood market building
     - citizen moving animation
+    - thought animation
+    - buy/sell animation
+    - don't move directly to the middle
+        - lumberjack walks besides tree, (left and right)
+            - can not be more than two people cutting?
+    - buildings in poor conditions
+    - think about: inventory consitency
+        - just switching jobs and the basket with mushrooms disapears.
+Should stay as long as mushrooms in inventory?
+        - market inventory disapears if jobs swichted.
+Should market continue display these
+            - can only change if citizen in market building
+    - put planks beside buildings beeing build
+    - visualize citizen transporting wood planks

     - make the map appear more realistic.
 Easier to follow what happens
     - make actions take time for animations to be displayed